 The nature of the response to unacceptable behaviour will depend on individual circumstance.
 The range of response is given below.
 The severity of any unacceptable behaviour will determine which initial response is most suitable.
-The concept that a consequence should help rather than punish will guide staff responses to individual incidents.
+The concept that a consequences should be linked to the behaviour choice and help rather than punish will guide staff responses to individual incidents.